SoftwareSystemsLaboratory/prime-commits/README.md

 - `-k`, `--graph-k-loc-filename`: The filename to output the K LOC graph to
 - `-m`, `--maximum-degree-polynomial`: Estimated maximum degree of polynomial
 - `-r`, `--repository-name`: Name of the repository that is being analyzed
+- `--x-window-min`: The smallest x value that will be plotted
+- `--x-window-max`: The largest x value that will be plotted